-Hutchins, M., Douglas, T., Pollack, L., and Saltz, J.B. (in press).
+Hutchins, M., Douglas, T., Pollack, L., and Saltz, J.B.
+(2024).
 Genetic variation in male aggression is influenced by genotype of prior social partners in D.melanogaster.
-The American Naturalist.
+The American Naturalist, 203(5).

 Pollack, L., Munson, A., Zepeda, E., Culshaw-Maurer, M., and Sih, A. (2022).
 Variation in plastic consumption: social group size enhances individual susceptibility to an evolutionary trap.
 Animal Behavior, 192, 171-188.